You can import your Binance Smart Chain transactions into CoinLedger by entering your public wallet address into Step 1: Import.

 View the list of our pre-built BSC integrations here.

-Unmapped transactions are treated by default as non-taxable self-wallet transfers.
+Uncategorized transactions are treated by default as non-taxable self-wallet transfers.

-Unmapped transactions that are left alone and not further classified will not directly impact your tax report or capital gains.
+Uncategorized transactions that are left alone and not further classified will not directly impact your tax report or capital gains.